10 Ways to Keep Your Money Safe while Traveling

 8. Use Your Hotel Safe

 If you are traveling with medication and valuables, keep them in your hotel room safe.
+This will keep them protected while you are away.
+Be sure to lock your safe, keep records of what is inside, and remember to record/protect the key or password.

 10. Use Protective Card Sleeves